 Only seven players have averaged more rushing yards per attempt during a career than Sayers’ 5.0 average.
 Three of those are quarterbacks.

-Even though that number would have been just 32nd on the NFL’s All-Time Rushing List, his rushing stats aren’t what made him great.
+Even though that number would have been just 32nd on the NFL’s All-Time Rushing List, his rushing stats aren’t the only thing that made him great.
 He was a really good receiver, too, and great return specialist.
 With another 60-plus games, what damage could he have done if his body held up?

 In five seasons, he had 9,435 all-purpose yards, which is 178th on the all-time list.
 His 6,263 yards from scrimmage don’t rank very high in NFL history, but even just two more seasons would probably have him in the top-200.